Strategic marketing partnership: questions and answers

 • Could a strategic marketing partner sell on its interest?

-• Will a strategic partnership have a direct impact on the system for distributing media revenue (distribution key)?
+• Will the conclusion of a strategic partnership have a direct impact on the system for distributing media revenue (distribution key)?

 No. The distribution of revenue from central marketing will continue to be governed by the distribution key resolved by the Executive Committee of DFL e.V. in December 2020 for the 2021-22 to 2024-25 seasons.
 As usual, the responsible DFL Executive Committee will address the topic of revenue distribution from national and international central marketing again following the next tender for German-language media rights.
 The next tender (for the 2025-26 to 2028-29 seasons) is scheduled for the second quarter of 2024.
-By the time it addresses the matter of the distribution key for the 2025-26 to 2028-29 seasons, the Executive Committee will therefore be aware of the results of the tender as well as whether a strategic marketing partnership has been concluded at league level or not, because this potential process – if approved by the DFL Members Assembly on 11 December – is intended to be completed prior to the start of the media rights tender procedure.
+By the time it addresses the matter of the distribution key for the 2025-26 to 2028-29 seasons, the Executive Committee will therefore be aware of the results of the tender, and will have clarification on the strategic marketing partnership at league level, because this process is intended to be completed prior to the start of the media rights tender procedure.

 • What are the next steps?

-• One of the focal points is international activities, such as foreign travel.
+• One of the focal points of the business areas that is to be expanded is international activities, such as foreign travel.
 How is this consistent with the sustainability efforts on the part of the clubs and the DFL?

 In recent years, the clubs and the DFL have made considerable progress when it comes to improving sustainability in the Bundesliga and Bundesliga 2 – such as the inclusion of sustainability guidelines in the licensing regulations.
 This provides a uniform framework for guidance and action to support the existing commitment that the clubs have pursued and intensified over a number of years, particularly on an individual level.
 The guidelines were developed with a view to ensuring the establishment of a minimum standard while also enabling the clubs to continue to act with a focus on their respective strategic priorities in future.
 The aim is to ensure ongoing development in the area of sustainability, including on the basis of the guidelines and individual club initiatives, from the establishment and expansion of basic structures to the broader deployment of effective and measurable activities.
 Click here to read more about this topic in the follow-up report to the second DFL Sustainability Forum, which took place in September 2023.